Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Results

-To characterize how the invariant images generated by stretching at a given processing stage were represented across the network, we measured their $L_2$ distance from their reference MEIs in the representation provided by each layer of the network (Fig.\ref{fig:fig4}; this distance was normalized by the mean, within-category distance of Imagenet images; see Section~\ref{sec:distance_analysis}).
-By construction, invariant images that were generated to be maximally different from the MEI in a specific layer had the largest normalized distance in that layer, as compared to invariant images obtained by applying the stretching in other layers.
-This distance consistently surpassed the one among multiple MEIs of the same unit, demonstrating SnS's efficacy in exploring larger spans of a unit's invariance manifold, as compared to searching multiple times for different MEIs.
-Interestingly, the representational distance between the invariant images and their MEIs was preserved in the layers that were adjacent to the one where the stretching was applied, revealing a clear hierarchical pattern.
-Stretching in the pixel-space yielded invariant images that remained dissimilar from the MEIs in the first layers of the network; stretching in mid and deep convolutional layers yielded images that were more different from the MEIs in the central and final portion of the network.
-These hierarchical trends were sharper for the standard network than the robust one, suggesting a smoother, more gradual processing of image transformations.
+To characterize how the invariant images generated by stretching at a given processing stage were represented across the network, we measured their $L_2$ distance from their reference MEIs in the representation provided by each layer of the network (see Supplementary Material, Section~\ref{sec:distance_analysis} for detail).
+In addition to demonstrating the effectiveness of SnS to explore invariances far away from their reference MEI and heterogeneous across multiple runs (see Section~\ref{sec:distance_analysis} for detail), the representational distance between the invariant images and their MEIs was preserved in the layers that were adjacent to the one where the stretching was applied, revealing a clear hierarchical pattern (Fig.~\ref{fig:fig4} a,b).
+Stretching in the pixel-space yielded invariant images that remained dissimilar from the MEIs in the first layers of the network; stretching in mid and deep convolutional layers yielded images that were more different from the MEIs in the central and final portions of the network.

+Yet another way to characterize the invariance manifolds is to estimate their intrinsic dimension (ID).
+We did so for an example readout unit of $L_2$-robust ResNet50, using both PCA and 2NN-ID, a state-of-the-art nonlinear estimator \citep{facco2017estimating} (see Section \ref{sec:geometry} in the Supplementary Material).
+2NN-ID yielded ID estimates one order of magnitude lower than PCA, indicating that the geometry of the three manifolds was highly nonlinear (Fig. \ref{fig:supp_geometry}).
+Both methods, however, revealed a consistent ID ranking across stretching layers: lowest for the pixel space, highest for mid layers, and lower again for deep layers - a pattern mirroring previously reported trends in the ID of image representations across deep CNNs and visual cortex \citep{ansuini2019intrinsic,muratore2022prune}